Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 The pattern on the tread helps reduce the risk of aquaplaning.
 However, if the minimum tread depth is reached then this risk rises.

-The grooves within the tyre are wider and deeper as well, giving better grip which can help reduce your car’s stopping distance.
+The grooves within the tyre are wider and deeper as well, giving better grip can help reduce your car’s stopping distance.

 Tyre manufacturer Continental says that a vehicle fitted with winter tyres will come to a standstill on a snow-covered road (from a speed of just 30mph) after 35 metres.